-October Home Sales Fell To 12-Year Low
+October home sales fell to 12-year low

 Potential homeowners are running out of options in Massachusetts, the group said in its October analysis.
 Last month’s 1,562 condominium sales marked a 9.4 percent decrease from a year ago while the median sale price climbed 4.4 percent to $500,000.
 Year-to-date, condo sales are down 19.7 percent and the median price is up 4.9 percent to $515,500.

-High-interest rates are affecting would-be homebuyers and potential sellers.
+High interest rates are affecting would-be homebuyers, and potential sellers.
 With rates as high as they are now, some prospective buyers have to limit their options because it is far more expensive to borrow money than it was two years ago.
-And people who are locked in at a much lower mortgage rate are less likely to give that up by making their homes available for sale.
+And people who are locked in at a much lower mortgage rate are less likely to give that up by making their home available for sale.

 As of Thursday, the average interest rate on a 30-year fixed-rate mortgage was 7.44 percent APR, according to data compiled by Freddie Mac.
 A year ago, the average interest rate was 6.61 percent, and two years ago it was 3.10 percent, Freddie Mac said.